Tenzro Testnet is live. Get testnet TNZO

 • Storage: RocksDB with Merkle Patricia Trie, snapshots

-• Model Registry: AI model catalog, inference routing, pricing
+• Model Registry: AI model catalog, inference routing with circuit breakers for provider health monitoring, pricing

 Layer 4: Supporting Infrastructure